mesmerizedchild/mch-carousel/README.md

 This software is released under the MIT licence; see LICENCE.txt.

 * **Is there a CDN for MCh Carousel?**
 Consider using [RawGit](https://rawgit.com/), who "serves raw files directly from GitHub with proper Content-Type headers".
 You may choose between pointing to files that sit in the master branch [which are always up-to-date to the latest version of MCh Carousel], or to files in the release branches [which are stable and never change].

 * **Is MCh Carousel responsive?**
 Mostly.
-It's fully responsive to changes of width triggered by CSS media queries, or by resizing the window.
+Changes to width and height caused by CSS media queries, usage of relative units, and/or resizing the window, should pose no problems.
-MCh Carousel is responsive to changes of height, when triggered via CSS media queries.
-See 'The Techie[r] Bits' in the documentation for more details.
-At the moment MCh Carousel is not responsive to changes of height triggered via Javascript.
-I'm working on fixing these quirks.
+At the moment MCh Carousel is not responsive to changes done via Javascript.
+The method forceResize() needs to be invoked on the carousel to ensure that MCh Carousel responds correctly to this type of size changes.

 * **I'm having problems with Google Chrome and other Chromium-based browsers [Opera and UC Browser]; do you know anything about it?**
     There are two known problems with Chromium that may affect an MCh Carousel: